j-d-carmichael/quilk/README.md

 ### Latest commits

+1. The rsync module has a new command.
+Pass in `rsyncPull` as a command line arg and the module will pull all the contents from the target to the local.
 1. The babelify_vendor module now knows when and when not to rebuild during quilk watch.
 1. More in the readme.
 1. General code inspection cleanup.